Jirka-Mayer/MasterThesis/thesis-text-structure.md

     transfer staffline removal learned supervised on deepscores and unsupervised on muscima and compare (can we learn staffline removal from printed music with unlabeled handwritten music?)

 ## Conclusion and Future Work

+- the improvement is minor and difficult to achieve
+- unsup data does provide regularization
+    - less noisy learning curve
+    - SS coverges, when fully supervised does not
+    - prevents overfitting (expand on what that means)

+From introduction:
+- we found that improvements can be achieved, however they are relatively minor and occur in only very specific circumstances
+    - this is probably because the model learns only low-level features (as seen in denoising visualizations); should it learn higher-level featuers, it could work better (GAN, etc..)
+        - show visualizations, desribe in detail
+        - describe GAN as a learned-loss function

 ## Bibliography